 What Junun leaves us with, then, is an extended collection of small moments: those heretofore noted, brief insights from its stars, some (non-performative) fun with instruments, and, most notably, one musician’s trip into town to tune a trumpet.
 That the beautiful music at its center can only be reached with the help of an ugly, cheap-looking, battery-powered keyboard helps encapsulate this endeavor entire: sometimes the unpolished and everyday are all we need to create something greater than the sum of its many parts.
 I question whether or not Junun succeeds at this, but maybe that’s irrelevant when the peculiar place inside Anderson’s oeuvre breeds an additional interest for itself and that which surrounds it.
 More filmmakers could stand to breathe easy with a minor effort; jam sessions have their place, too.

-Junun premiered at the New York Film Festival and will begin streaming on MUBI on Friday, October 9.
+Junun premiered at the New York Film Festival and is now streaming.